mauriciovancine/landfrag/data/README.md

-# Land Data Analysis
+# LandFrag data

-This repository contains two primary datasets focused on analyzing land fragment abundance and studies.
-Below is a summary of the structure and content of these datasets.
+The data repository contains three folders.
+First, the landfrag data with the datasets landfrag_

 ## Datasets Overview